Skip to content

 • All personnel involved in product recall activities are responsible for following procedures outlined in this SOP and actively participating in recall planning, execution, and follow-up activities as assigned.

-See also SOP for Vehicle Cleaning and Maintenance
+See also SOP for Security Management

 Procedure